 Died 3rd April 1932, age 67.

-Charles Birkin, age five, was living in Basford, Nottingham with his parents and six siblings.
+Age 5, living in Basford, Nottingham with his parents and six siblings.
 His father, Thomas, age 40, was a lace manufacturer employing 500 men, women and children.
 The large Birkin family consisted of Thomas, father, Harriet, mother, age 36, brothers Thomas Sidney, 13, Alexander M., 9, Richard L., 8, Charles W., 5, Philip A., 1 and sisters Harriet Maud, 11, Hilda M., age 3.
-There were six live in servants in the household.
+There were six live-in servants in the household.

 Charles Birkin was living at The Grange, Ruddington with father Thomas Isaac Birkin, lace manufacturer, mother Harriett, brothers Thomas, Alex, Richard, Philip (killed WWII), Harry (fought at Gallipoli), sisters Hilda and Ethel Lillian (who was awarded an Order of the British Empire for her work with the Red Cross in WWI).
 Charles and his brothers Thomas, Alex and Richard are all described as lace manufacturers.
 Philip and Harry are described as chemical students.
 The household included eight live in servants and a gardener.

-Charles Birkin, now married, was living with servants at Elm House, The Park, Nottingham, working in the lace industry at Birkin & Co.
+Now married, living with servants at Elm House, The Park, Nottingham, working in the lace industry at Birkin & Co.
 His wife and children were away at Folkestone at the time of the census.
 The Birkin family then moved to Lamcote House, Radcliffe on Trent in 1912.